inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/ethical-ai-isnt-the-same-as-trustworthy-ai-and-that-matters-website-article.md

 link: "https://venturebeat.com/2020/11/28/ethical-ai-isnt-the-same-as-trustworthy-ai-and-that-matters/"
 keywords: []
 learnTags: ["ethics","trust"]
-summary: |-
-  An article that asserts that while ethics can determine whether a given AI solution sees the light of day, trust will determine its adoption and realized value.
+summary: "An article that asserts that while ethics can determine whether a given AI solution sees the light of day, trust will determine its adoption and realized value. "
 ---